Ms9861/indra-colony-ward-44/README.md

-# Ward 44 Jan Seva Yojana — GitHub + Vercel (Temporary Demo Storage)
+# Ward 44 Jan Seva Yojana

 This version has **NO Supabase** and **NO external video backup**.